 Comprehensive Overview

 In its purest form, rainwater is essentially distilled water, free from minerals and salts.
-However, the moment it leaves the cloud, it begins to interact with its environment.
+That said, the moment it leaves the cloud, it begins to interact with its environment.
 As it falls through the atmosphere, it can pick up various pollutants, including gases like sulfur dioxide and nitrogen oxides, particulate matter like dust and pollen, and even microorganisms.
 The concentration of these contaminants depends heavily on the air quality in the region.
 Industrial areas with high levels of pollution will naturally have more contaminated rainwater compared to remote, unpolluted areas.

 Trends and Latest Developments